zoeyzou/tech-public-speaking-workshop/part-2-how-to-present.md

+class: middle, center

-# Hands-on 2
+# Part 2

+# How to present

+---

-## Make it a performance, make it informative, make it an emotional tour
+## Make it a performance, make it an emotional tour

-    how you struggled with the problem, how you solved it, what you learned from that
+    * how you struggled with the problem
+    * how you solved it
+    * what you learned from that

 ---